orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 ^ Each module has a `__spec__`, and that object has an `origin`.
 Lots of exclusions to this, like I said before.

+^ All of these code samples are really simplistic - the Django implementation for this is over 40 lines long.

+^ This is conceptually what we want to do.

 ---

 # (Re-)Building an autoreloader